microsoft/vscode-docs/docs/containers/debug-common.md

 More information about debugging .NET Core applications within Docker containers can be found in [Debug .NET Core within Docker containers](/docs/containers/debug-netcore.md).

 > The previous (Preview) .NET Core Docker debugging support is being deprecated.
-You can still find documentation on that support [here](https://github.com/microsoft/vscode-docker/wiki/Debug-NetCore-Deprecated).
+You can still find documentation on that support at [Debug .NET Core - Deprecated](https://github.com/microsoft/vscode-docker/wiki/Debug-NetCore-Deprecated).

 #### Example `launch.json` configuration for debugging a .NET Core application